effinrich/-serialone-design-system/README.md

 ### Components

-Yogi comes with 40+ components to get started: menu, dialog, buttons, checkbox, cards, everything to cover the basics, and more.
+Serial One comes with 40+ components to get started: menu, dialog, buttons, checkbox, cards, everything to cover the basics, and more.

 ## Usage